pharmpy/batch_testing/README.rst

 .. start-longdesc

 Scripts for testing Pharmpy with batches of models.

-Activate one of the testing environments of Pharmpy and then run
+1. Activate one of the testing environments of Pharmpy.
+2. `pip install pytest-timeout`
+3. Run:

 .. code-block::